wpzoom/WPZOOM-Portfolio/readme.txt

 License URI:       http://www.gnu.org/licenses/gpl-2.0.html
 Tags:              portfolio, gutenberg, block, grid, wpzoom, inspiro

-WPZOOM Portfolio plugin for WordPress is the ultimate solution for creatives, designers, photographers, and businesses looking to showcase their work in an elegant, professional, and fully customizable way.
+The ultimate solution for creatives, designers, photographers, and businesses looking to showcase their work in an elegant, professional, and fully customizable way.

 == Description ==